 The ’90s was also the time when a much larger audience first met Morbius, thanks to his debut on Spider-Man: The Animated Series.
 On this show, actor Nick Jameson gave him his thick accented voice.
 His origins remained largely the same as his comic book counterpart, with one hilarious change.
 Because network standards and practices didn’t allow for biting necks and the word “blood” on a kid’s show, instead Morbius drained “plasma.”
 And he did it with strange suction holes in his hands.
 If you ask us, that’s way more disturbing than fangs.
 Morbius also nearly made it into the movie Blade as a tease for Blade II, as seen in a deleted scene on the film’s Blu-ray release.
 But, for now, audiences will have to wait to see a Morbius vs. Blade showdown on the big screen.

-Modern Day Morbius: Morbius In The Comics, Morbius’ Movie, and Morbius in the MCU
+Modern Day Morbius: Morbius In The Comics and Morbius’ Movie

 Over the past few decades, Morbius has consistently appeared throughout the Marvel Comics universe.
 He’s fought the Punisher, Deadpool, the Hulk, and his old nemesis Spider-Man.
 The Ultimate line of comics introduced us to an alternate take on Morbius, one related to Dracula, and who was a traditional vamp.
 He received a new ongoing series in 2013, which lasted nine issues, and another title which came out in 2019.
 He continues to struggle to find a cure for his bloodlust while walking the line between hero and monster.

 This possibility is made even more likely by the presence of Adrien Toomes, a.k.a.
 The Vulture in Morbius’ trailers.
 Toomes suggests that he and Morbius should stay in touch.
-Could he be trying to recruit the vampire to join the MCU version of the Sinister Six?
-Will we see an early glimpse of Morbius in Spider-Man: No Way Home alongside Tom Holland’s Spider-Man?
-And most importantly, will Morbius lean into his villain-side, or go the way of good if he does appear in any of these places… Only time will tell.
+This leads to several questions.
+Could Vulture be trying to recruit the vampire to join an eventual version of the MCU version of the Sinister Six?
+And will we ever see Morbius meet Tom Holland’s Spider-Man or any of the other Spider-Mans?
+(Tobey Maguire and Andrew Garfield did recently both suit up again.)